reactphp/promise/README.md

 ```

 Traditional map function, similar to `array_map()`, but allows input to contain
-Promises and/or values, and `$mapFunc` may return either a value or a Promise.
+promises and/or values, and `$mapFunc` may return either a value or a promise.

 The map function receives each item as argument, where item is a fully resolved
-value of a Promise or value in `$promisesOrValues`.
+value of a promise or value in `$promisesOrValues`.

 #### reduce()